Hackers News Hackers News

 QLNX internal architecture (Source – Trend Micro)

-What makes QLNX particularly alarming is its scope.
-It runs a multi-stage credential harvesting routine that sweeps SSH private keys, browser login databases, cloud configuration files for AWS and Kubernetes, Docker credentials, Git tokens, NPM tokens, PyPI API keys, and any .env files it finds.
+QLNX’s capabilities are extensive and deeply concerning.
+It performs a multi-stage credential harvesting operation, systematically collecting SSH private keys, browser login databases, cloud configuration files for AWS and Kubernetes, Docker credentials, Git tokens, NPM tokens, PyPI API keys, and any .env files it locates.
+All exfiltrated data is then securely transmitted to the attacker’s command-and-control server over an encrypted connection.
+The malware also incorporates peer-to-peer mesh networking functionality, allowing each compromised system to relay commands to other infected hosts, complicating eradication efforts.

 QLNX Targets Developers for Supply Chain Access